Jury selection to begin in Harvey Weinstein's retrial

 Five years later, that landmark #MeToo verdict is gone — wiped away on appeal — and Weinstein is set to go on trial again, beginning Tuesday with jury selection.

-New York's highest court, the Court of Appeals, overturned Weinstein's conviction and ordered a new trial, finding that his original one in 2020 was tainted by improper rulings and prejudicial testimony.
-That ruling gave Weinstein a second chance to fight the charges, and do so in a different atmosphere than his first trial, which was held in the middle of a global reckoning over sexual misconduct.
+New York's highest court, the Court of Appeals, overturned Weinstein's conviction and ordered a new trial, finding that improper rulings and prejudicial testimony tainted his original one in 2020.
+That ruling gave Weinstein a second chance to fight the charges and do so in a different atmosphere than his first trial, which was held in the middle of a global reckoning over sexual misconduct.

 Weinstein is also appealing a 2022 rape conviction in Los Angeles.
-His 16-year prison sentence in that case still stands, though his lawyers said he needs to be resentenced because the since-vacated New York conviction was a factor in how his punishment was calculated.
+His 16-year prison sentence in that case still stands, though his lawyers said he needs to be resentenced because the since-vacated New York conviction factored into how his punishment was calculated.

+Weinstein is being retried on two charges from his original trial.
+He is accused of raping an aspiring actor in a Manhattan hotel room in 2013 and performing a criminal sex act by forcing oral sex on a movie and TV production assistant in 2006.

+He is also charged with one count of criminal sex act based on an allegation from a woman who was not a part of the original trial.
+That woman, who has asked that she not be named publicly, alleges that Weinstein forced oral sex on her at a Manhattan hotel.

 The judge, prosecution and defense will work to whittle a massive pool of potential jurors down to the 18 people — 12 jurors and six alternates — needed for the trial by asking questions and seeking to eliminate anyone they feel can’t judge the case fairly.